 Living in a tiny house is astounding, don’t get me wrong.
 I’m sitting here now in my petite office, parked in the middle of a field surrounded by trees, next to a lake.
-You can’t beat this the mobility, freedom, empowerment and all around mobility of this lifestyle sometimes.
+You can’t beat the mobility, freedom, empowerment, and lifestyle sometimes.
 If you’re debating whether tiny home living is for you, then I urge you to at least rent a trailer for a few months and see how you adapt to small living conditions.
-Say goodbye to your collectables, long showers and having a full wardrobe.
-On the flip side, say hello to less cleaning, lower expenses and more efficient appliances.
+Say goodbye to your collectibles, long showers and having a full wardrobe.
+On the flip side, say hello to less cleaning, lower expenses, and more efficient appliances.
 We almost exclusively use Furrion for our appliances and built-in electronics.
 They also released an exterior Vision S camera system which has made driving and parking way easier.
 You may notice we talk about this company frequently, it’s because their products have made our airstream tiny house both functional and elegant!
 We recommend them to anyone upgrading or renovating an RV/Boat/Tiny House.

 If I had the choice, would I choose to in an airstream tiny house again?
 The answer is yes, but only because I have the knowledge I have today.
 We don’t just live in a tiny house, it’s a tiny house on wheels.
 We had to learn about RV living, Tiny Living and Off-Grid living at the same time.
 I don’t recommend going this route unless you’re ambitious or already have some prior knowledge in these categories.
 It has taken us a year to get comfortable with the ins and outs of this silver bullet.
 Everything we have learned is featured on our YouTube channel and in other articles you’ll find here.
 We've been through the struggle so you don't have to.

 Could you live in a tiny house?